rokath/trice/docs/TriceUserManual.md

 ### 28.7. <a id='settings-conclusion'></a>Settings Conclusion

 * 4-8 KB Flash and 1.2 KB RAM needed for the Trice library.
+* The RAM size is mainly influenced by the configured buffer sizes.
 * Switching off diagnostics and/or protection is ok for less memory needs and faster Trice execution after getting some experience with the project.

 ### 28.8. <a id='legacy-trice-space-example-(old-version)'></a>Legacy Trice Space Example (Old Version)